NVIDIA/bare-metal-manager-core/book/src/development.md

     Fedora - ```sudo dnf install -y kea kea-devel dea-libs```

-8. You can install PostgresSql locally, but it might be easier to start a docker container when you need to.
+8. You can install PostgreSQL locally, but it might be easier to start a docker container when you need to.
 This is especially useful when running `cargo test` manually.
     ```docker run -e POSTGRES_PASSWORD="admin" -p "5432:5432" postgres:14.1-alpine```

     a.
 Postgresql CLI utilities should be installed locally